 Does Open Path Collective Issue Refunds?

 Services are charged based on the service provided at that time, therefore it is unlikely that refunds for sessions would be issued.
-However, if you cannot find a provider after you pay the cost of membership, you can cancel and receive a refund.
+However, if you cannot find a provider after you pay the cost of membership, you can cancel within 10 days of signing up and receive a refund.

 Is Open Path Collective HIPAA-Compliant?